Micro and Macro Brain Circuits

 - EEG-fNIRs fusion to study neurovascular coupling in hypertension (Ernest Mares, Carolina Moncion) – In collaboration with Dr. Anuradha Godavarty (BME-FIU)

-In the last five years, I have focused on understanding astrocytic calcium signaling in both normal and pathological brains.
-Being a pioneer in combining intracranial recordings and multi-photon laser scanning microscopy in vivo to access the activity of networks of neurons and astrocytes, I have also used similar techniques to study dysregulations in the astrocytic calcium activity caused by deposition of β-amyloid plaques.
-It is worth to hypothesize that early cyto-architectonic malformations (e.g. FCD lesions, strokes, Ab plaques) might create progressively astrogliosis evoked by undergoing inflammatory processes, and consequently, cause local dysregulations in the astrocytic calcium signaling.
-The main objective of this research line is to determine the major causes of both alterations in astrocytic calcium signaling and the associated inflammatory signaling associated with brain lessions, as well as to develop an optogenetic method to prevent these alterations (Fig. 1), and hence, the possible development of epileptic seizures.
+In the last five years, we have focused on understanding astrocytic calcium signaling in both normal and pathological brains.
+Being a pioneer in combining intracranial recordings and multi-photon laser scanning microscopy in vivo to access the activity of networks of neurons and astrocytes, we have also used similar techniques to study dysregulations in the astrocytic calcium activity caused by deposition of β-amyloid plaques.
+It is worth to hypothesize that endogenous/induced cyto-architectonic changes (e.g., FCD lesions, strokes, Ab plaques) might create progressively astrogliosis evoked by undergoing inflammatory processes, and consequently, cause local dysregulations in the astrocytic calcium signaling.
+The main objective of this research line is to determine the major causes of both alterations in astrocytic calcium signaling and the associated inflammatory signaling associated with brain lesions, as well as to develop an optogenetic method to prevent these alterations (Fig. 1), and hence, the possible development of epileptic seizures.
 A non-invasive control with light stimulation of such dysregulations in the astrocytic calcium activity is expected to interrupt the mechanisms for the novo-synthesis of pro-inflammatory signals.
-The optical system needed for this research line is being developed in collaboration with Dr. Wei-Chiang Lin.